w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ## Introduction
 {:.no_toc}

+The WCAG documents explain how to make the web more accessible to people with disabilities.
+WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.

-W3C Accessibility Guidelines (WCAG) 3 is currently an incomplete draft.
+W3C Accessibility Guidelines (WCAG) 3 is currently an **incomplete draft that will change**.
 WCAG 3 is intended to develop into a W3C Standard **in a few years**.

 The current standard, Web Content Accessibility Guidelines (WCAG 2), is introduced in the [WCAG 2 Overview](/standards-guidelines/wcag/).

 When WCAG 3 is fairly stable, we will provide guidance on transitioning from WCAG 2 to WCAG 3.
 The best way to prepare for WCAG 3 in the future, is to meet WCAG 2 Level A and AA success criteria now.

-The WCAG documents explain how to make the web more accessible to people with disabilities.
-WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.

 We will update this page regularly as work on the WCAG 3 Draft progresses.